 You’ve probably got quite a few files that end with .jpg or .jpeg on your computer.
-These are known as JPEGs, a type of image that’s optimised and compressed for use on the internet.
+These are known as JPEGs (pronounced jay-pegs), a type of image that’s optimised and compressed for use on the internet.

 But what does JPEG stand for?
-Why are JPEGs better than other image file types?
+Why is a JPEG better than other image file types?
 And what makes it so good for use on the web?
 Find out all this and more in our handy guide.

 What is a JPEG?